Conditions / ADHD in Children & Adolescents

 ADHD Evaluations & School Accommodations

-Our evaluations for children and adolescents begin with a detailed 60–120 minute session conducted by a fellowship-trained and board-certified child & adolescent psychiatrist or a psychiatric nurse practitioner specializing in pediatric mental health.
+Our comprehensive ADHD evaluations for children and adolescents begin with a detailed 60–90 minute assessment completed by a fellowship-trained, board-certified child and adolescent psychiatrist or psychiatric nurse practitioner specializing in pediatric mental health.

 Therapy for ADHD

-We offer in-person and virtual therapy for children and adolescents with ADHD.
-Treatment may include behavioral interventions, organizational skills coaching, ADHD-specific Cognitive Behavioral Therapy (CBT) and other evidence-based therapeutic approaches.
-Many of our child and adolescent psychiatrists and psychiatric nurse practitioners provide both therapy and medication management for a streamlined, coordinated care experience.
+We provide both in-person and virtual ADHD therapy for children and adolescents.
+Treatment may include behavioral therapy, parent support strategies, organizational skills coaching, ADHD-focused Cognitive Behavioral Therapy (CBT) and other evidence-based interventions that help children improve focus, emotional regulation and daily routines.
+Many of our providers offer both therapy and ADHD medication management for a more seamless and coordinated care experience.

 If you are looking for a compassionate, highly trained child and adolescent psychiatrist or psychiatric nurse practitioner specializing in pediatric mental health to care for your child or adolescent with ADHD, our team is here to help you navigate evaluation, diagnosis, treatment and long-term management so your child can thrive.